 - who else have they told about this

-- if they want your assistance to stop the bullying, tell them you will now start
+- If they want your assistance to stop the bullying, tell them you will follow

-your school's procedures to investigate and respond to their report
+your school's policy for investigating and responding to their report.

-- reassure them that the school takes this seriously and that you will
+- Reassure them that the school takes this seriously and

 feel safe in the short term in case you need to take preventative safety measures.